Divorce is a hard process for every couple, but it’s particularly challenging if you have kids.

-This may seem obvious, but having open communication with your children is more important now than ever before.
+This may seem obvious, but open communication with your children is more important now than ever.
 Tell them that what is happening is not their fault, even if they say that they know.
 Do not use lies or falsely optimistic statements such as, “Nothing is going to change.”

 2. Make Sure They Have Plenty of Access to Your Pets – and Keep Those Pets Healthy!

-Deciding what will happen to your pets is challenging when you and your spouse divide up your household.
+Deciding what will happen to your pets is challenging when you and your spouse divide your household.
 Particularly if your children are close to your pets, make sure that they can see your dog or cat as much as possible.
-Do not let your pet’s health slide in the chaos of divorce; the preventable illness or death of a pet would be too much for your children to handle.
+Do not let your pet’s health slide in the chaos of divorce; a pet’s preventable illness or death would be too much for your children to handle.

-Keeping your pet healthy can be as simple as walking your dog daily, keeping them up-to-date with shots and check-ups at the vet, and monitoring dog eye gunk for abnormalities.
-Spending more time with your pet will also be good for you since petting animals can relieve stress.
+Keeping your pet healthy can be as simple as walking your dog daily, keeping them up-to-date with shots and check-ups at the vet, and monitoring cat eye gunk for abnormalities.
+Spending more time with your pet will also benefit you since petting animals can relieve stress.

 3. Speak Respectfully to Your Ex-Partner

 Depending on the nature of your divorce, you may feel very negatively towards your ex-spouse.
-While you might enjoy badmouthing him or her to your children, doing so would be detrimental to their emotional wellbeing.
-Saying bad things about their other parent will not make them love you more but rather will confuse and upset them.
+While you might enjoy badmouthing him or her to your children, doing so would be detrimental to their emotional well-being.
+Saying bad things about their other parent will not make them love you more.
+Instead, it will confuse and upset them.